kalimawiki/blog-writing/content/posts/in-depth-with-insilico-medicine_-redefining-pharma-through-artificial-intelligence-2025-06-17.md

 ## 2. Who They Are & Mission

-Founded in 2014, Insilico Medicine is a bioinformatics company headquartered in Hong Kong and the United States.
-The companys mission is to accelerate drug discovery and development using advanced artificial intelligence, with a particular focus on age-related diseases, cancers, and other complex conditions.
-Led by a team of AI researchers, biologists, and medicinal chemists, Insilico Medicine aims to unlock the full potential of AI technologies to design novel drugs faster and more efficiently.

 ### Who They Are

 Insilico Medicine is a clinical-stage biotech company founded in 2014 by Alex Zhavoronkov, PhD, with headquarters in Boston and additional R&D sites in regions including the U.S., Greater China, Canada, and the Middle East.
 They specialize in AI-driven drug discovery and development.
 (Source: https://en.wikipedia.org)